Disclaimer

 Primary Herpes Infection

-Ideally diagnosed and management in a specialist GUM clinic/center
+Ideally diagnosed and managed in a specialist GUM clinic / center

 • <5 days of onset of first episode